auth0/docs/articles/users/search/v3/index.md

 When you query for users with the [list or search users](/api/management/v2#!/Users/get_users) endpoint, you can retrieve maximum 1000 users.
 If you exceed this threshold, redefine your search.
 If you need a full export of your users, use instead the [export job](/api/management/v2#!/Jobs/post_users_exports) or the [User Import / Export](/extensions/user-import-export) extension.

 If you get the error `414 Request-URI Too Large` this means that your query string is larger than the supported length.
-In this case, redefine your search.
+In this case, refine your search.

 ## Search for users